Hurst Street

 Hurst Street is a street located along the edge of the Birmingham Chinatown area of Birmingham, England.

 The Birmingham Back to Backs, a complex of four restored houses, extends from Hurst Street to Inge Street.
-They are the last surviving example of this nineteenth-century construction type in the city.
-Restored by the Birmingham Conservation Trust, since July 2004, they are now a museum operated by the National Trust.
+They are the last surviving example of their nineteenth-century construction type in the city.
+Restored by the Birmingham Conservation Trust in July 2004, they are now a museum operated by the National Trust.

-A number of architectural details survive in the buildings on Hurst Street, as old as lintels of 1790s design and including an automobile showroom and a large Fisher & Ludlow automobile factory from the 1930s.
+A number of architectural details survive in the buildings on Hurst Street, such as old as lintels of 1790s design and including an automobile showroom along with a large Fisher & Ludlow automobile factory from the 1930s.

-In the mid-nineteenth century, Hurst Street was the centre of Birmingham's Jewish community, with most Jewish immigrants to Birmingham living in slums around Hurst Street.
+In the mid-nineteenth century, Hurst Street was the center of Birmingham's Jewish community, with most Jewish immigrants to Birmingham living in slums around Hurst Street.
 The Hebrew National School was replaced by a new building on Hurst Street in 1843.
 Courses for 85 boys included Hebrew and Hebrew literature in addition to the customary school curriculum.
-The school relocated and the building was demolished in 1856.
+In 1856, the school was relocated and the building was demolished.